microsoft/azure-api-management-monetization/README.md

 ![](documentation/architecture-stripe.png)

-The architecture for the Adyen integraiton is also available in the [Adyen documentation](documentation\Adyen.md).
+The architecture for the Adyen integration is also available in the [Adyen documentation](documentation\Adyen.md).

 ## Prerequisites